 Research projects include the My Baby’s Movements (MBM), which explores if raised awareness of decreased fetal movements using a mobile phone app links with improved outcomes; the Stillbirth Study, a multi-centre collaborative study investigating the causes of stillbirth in a large cohort; the Safer Baby Bundle project, implementing comprehensive strategies across multiple Australian hospitals to improve stillbirth care; Improving care in subsequent pregnancies following stillbirth, and many others.

 Applicants must comply with the relevant entry requirements:

-A place in this group is contingent upon the applicant successfully attaining an external scholarship (the APA, or equivalent, valued at $26,682 per annum).
-APA recipients are eligible to apply for the Mater Research generous top-up scholarship schemes worth an additional $5,000 per annum.
+A place in this group is contingent upon the applicant successfully attaining an external scholarship (the APA, or equivalent, valued at $32,192 per annum).
 Scholarships are tax exempt for Australian citizens and residents.
 University fees may apply to overseas candidates, however funding schemes for international students are also available.